jayhjkwon/gistcamp/README.md

 ![GistCamp](https://dl.dropboxusercontent.com/u/51695292/gistcamp.png)

 ## Features
-* The GistCamp is an web interface for GitHub's Gist service, but more focuses on sharing your gists with your followings/followers of your GitHub account or any GitHubers.
+* GistCamp is an web interface for GitHub's Gist service, but more focuses on sharing your gists with your followings/followers of your GitHub account or any GitHubers.
 * You can organize your gists by tagging and starring.
 * You can find your followings and followers' gists.
 * You can share the gists on Facebook, Twitter, Google+ and LinkedIn.